dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/job-completion-trigger.md

 # New: Trigger on job completion <Lifecycle status="team,enterprise" />

-Now available for dbt Cloud Team and Enterprise plans is the ability to trigger deploy jobs when other deploy jobs complete.
-You can enable this feature [in the UI](/docs/deploy/deploy-jobs) with the  **Run when another job finishes** option or with the [Create Job API endpoint](/dbt-cloud/api-v2#/operations/Create%20Job).
+Now available for dbt Cloud Team and Enterprise plans is the ability to trigger deploy jobs when other deploy jobs are complete.
+You can enable this feature [in the UI](/docs/deploy/deploy-jobs) with the  **Run when another job finishes** option in the **Triggers** section of your job or with the [Create Job API endpoint](/dbt-cloud/api-v2#/operations/Create%20Job).

 When enabled, your job will run after the specified upstream job completes.
 You can configure which run status(es) will trigger your job.
 It can be just on `Success` or on all statuses.
 If you have dependencies between your dbt projects, this allows you to _natively_ orchestrate your jobs within dbt Cloud &mdash; no need to set up a third-party tool.